Pair these shortcut Swedish meatballs with Orange Candied Carrots, a Raspberry Sloe Gin Fizz Cocktail, and Lingonberry Swedish Crepes for dessert!

 If you're looking for authentic Swedish meatballs, this isn't the recipe for you.
 This is a shortcut recipe that's great for achieving that Swedish meatball flavor without a lot of hands-on work.

 I am pretty confident you will be very happy with the flavors in this dish considering how easy this meal is to make.
-You can make your own meatballs and your own cream-of sauce if that's more your style.
+You can make your own meatballs and homemade white sauce if that's more your style.

 You can also cook this on the stove top.